Interactively Robot Action Planning with Uncertainty Analysis and Active Questioning by Large Language Model: Results and Discussion

-Although the effectiveness of the proposed method was demonstrated through experiments 1 and 2, several issues remain.
-The problems described below can be controlled by the design of prompts; however, they are not limited to robot motion planning.
-First, the number of tokens inputted into the LLM is large.
-The proposed method requires several sentences to explain the process in the prompt, which increases the overall token volume.
-A large number of tokens reduces the response speed of the LLM and decreases the space to describe specific examples.
-This is an important technical issue to be solved in motion planning using interactive LLMs and is often caused due to the high computational cost of the attention mechanism of the transformer-type model. ~\cite{choromanski2020masked}\cite{katharopoulos2020transformers}.
-In addition, the realization of complex processes using prompts alone was limited; therefore, an adaptive process for output changes in the real world is required.
+While the effectiveness of the proposed method was demonstrated through Experiments 1--2, several issues remain.
+The issues described below may be controlled by the design of the prompts, but they are not limited to robot motion planning.
+The first is the amount of tokens to be input to the LLM.
+The proposed method requires a large number of sentences explaining the process in the prompt, which increases the overall token volume.
+The large amount of tokens slows down the response speed of the LLM and squeezes the space to describe specific examples.
+This is an important technical issue to be solved in motion planning using interactive LLMs, and is often caused by the computational cost of the attention mechanism of the Transformer-type model. ~\cite{choromanski2020masked}\cite{katharopoulos2020transformers}.
+In addition, the realization of complex processes only through prompts alone is limited, so an adaptive process of output changes in the real world is required.

-Second, unimportant questions were asked.
-For example, in experiment 1, a question regarding the type of egg was asked in task 1.
-The above question may be important in certain situations but is not important in the general task of making scrambled egg.
-Thus, as the importance of the question varies depending on the task context, it is necessary to examine the model, including the robot control model, in the latter stage.
+Second, there is the issue of asking unimportant questions.
+For example in our experiment, the question about the type of egg was asked in Task 1.
+The above question may be important in certain situations, but it is not that important in the general task of making scrambled eggs.
+Thus, since the importance of the question changes depending on the task context, it is necessary to examine the model including the robot control model in the latter stage.

 Finally, there are cases in which the interpretation in the LLM takes a leap.
-For example, when a robot is assigned the task of cutting carrots, it occasionally outputs an RAP to make a salad.
-Because the above task is performed without human confirmation, it may cause unexpected problems when considering implementation in a robot.
-This is related to the hallucination problem~\cite{guerreiro2023hallucinations}, which can be manipulated by intervening in the LLM reasoning process; however, this is essentially a difficult problem to solve.
+For example, when a robot is given the task of cutting carrots, it sometimes outputs a RAP for making a salad.
+Since the above is done without human confirmation, it may cause unexpected problems when considering implementation in a robot.
+This is also related to the hallucination problem~\cite{guerreiro2023hallucinations}.
+It could be manipulated by intervening in the LLM reasoning process but is essentially a difficult problem to solve.